KateCourt/carpentriesGeospatial/geospatial2.md

 <br>

 ### Exercise 6.1
-Write a single command (which can span multiple lines and includes pipes) that will produce a dataframe that has the African values for lifeExp, country and year, but not for other Continents.
-How many rows does your dataframe have and why?
+Write a single command (which can span multiple lines and includes pipes) that will produce a dataframe that has the African values for `lifeExp`, `country` and `year`, but not for other Continents.
 <details>
 <summary>Solution
 </summary>